Gosamat/QuickBookmar/README.md

 # QuickBookmark

-Chrome extensions that allows you to quickly access and navigate through your bookmarks.
-Inspired by Arc Browser and the brilliant Excalibur plugin for premiere pro
+QuickBookmark is a Chrome extension designed to streamline your bookmark navigation experience.
+Taking inspiration from Arc Browser and the ingenious Excalibur plugin for Premiere Pro, it provides convenient features to enhance your browsing efficiency.

-Feature list:

-1- quickly navigate and open bookmarks - DONE
+## Features

+1. [x] **Quick Navigation:** Easily access and open your bookmarks with speed and efficiency.
-2- Quickly edit your bookmark names and delete them
+2. **Bookmark Management:** Edit bookmark names and delete them swiftly to keep your collection organized.
+3. **Domain-Specific Search:** Enable quick searches within specific domains like YouTube, Google, or ChatGPT.
-3- quickly allow search in specific domains such as youtube, google, chatgpt 4- allow opening of bookmarks in a fully separate window or by splitting current view per user decision
+4. **Flexible Viewing Options:** Choose to open bookmarks in a fully separate window or split the current view, according to your preference.

-<a href="https://www.flaticon.com/free-icons/pasta" title="pasta icons">Pasta icons created by Freepik - Flaticon</a>
+## Credits

+- **Pasta Icons:** Icons used in the extension are created by Freepik from Flaticon.

+---

+Feel free to contribute to the project or provide feedback to enhance the QuickBookmark experience!